mortonjt/jekyll-now/_posts/2020-08-04-move-that-elbo.md

 categories: elbo bayesian-inference variational-inference statistics computer-science data-science
 ---

-Here I'm going to try to another perspective on variational inference, in particular some intuition behind the mysteriour ELBO.
+Here I'm going to try to another perspective on variational inference, in particular some intuition behind the mysterious ELBO.
 Chances are you stumbled on variational inference through [VAEs](https://arxiv.org/pdf/1312.6114.pdf) introduced by Max Welling, or David Blei's work with [LDA](http://jmlr.org/papers/volume3/blei03a/blei03a.pdf) and other applications.

 The derivations in these works are typically hinged on the task of estimating a joint distribution of observed variables.
 Below is an example from the VAE paper